freddieerg/micro-mkt/README.md

 ## Usage
 Automatically build & run using the following script:

-Both duration & interval are optional arguments (in seconds) that default to 1s each.
+Both duration & interval are optional arguments (in seconds).
+Duration defaults to 0s, interval defaults to 1s.
+This will result in a single tick being printed if both arguments are absent.

 ```bash
 yarn start -d DURATION -i INTERVAL